-Entries are now open for the range of prizes and awards given out at the Walkley Mid-Year Celebration.
-Entries close at midnight on April 26.
-Click on the relevant award below to view all the details and enter online.
+Finalists have been announced on May 29 for the range of prizes and awards given out at the Walkley Mid-Year Celebration.
+Winners will be announced at the Mid-Year Celebration on June 26.
+Click on the relevant award below to see further details.

 Walkley Young Journalist of the Year Awards